ericabxy/devlog/about.md

 My growing commercial library can be found at my [itch.io profile](https://optimusdu.itch.io/) and my bonus level is bundled with the official [ReTux](https://retux-game.github.io/) releases.
-My game are is available at my [OpenGameArt profile](https://opengameart.org/users/OptimusDu)
+My game art is available at my [OpenGameArt profile](https://opengameart.org/users/OptimusDu)